jbowyers/chartinator/README.md

 Chartinator currently supports the following:

-* Creation of the following chart types using Google Charts
+* Creation of all chart types using Google Charts - Visit https://developers.google.com/chart/interactive/docs/gallery
-    * Bar Chart
-    * Pie Chart
-    * Column Chart
-    * Calendar
-    * Geo Chart
-    * Table Chart with data column formatter
 * Extraction of data from HTML tables, Google spreadsheets, and JavaScript arrays
 * Accessible data - Using HTML tables as data sources makes data accessible to screen readers and searchbots
 * Showing and hiding of HTML tables accessibly